PhangsTeam/TP_ALMA_data_reduction/README.txt

      - Two additional folders will be created at the same level as the scripts_TP folder, products and tmp (see point 1 for directory tree):

-       + PRODUCTS: It will contain the final fits files.
+       + DATA: It will contain the final fits files.

        + TMP: Temporal folder where the TP data reduction happens.
 Once you have finished the data reduction, you can delete this folder.
 Raw data